Nine PSNI Officers Injured and Child Hit by Bottle in Disorder Before Irish Cup Semi-Final

 A 19-year-old man was arrested on suspicion of riotous behaviour, doing a provocative act, possession of fireworks and flares at a regulated match, indecent behaviour, and attempted criminal damage.
 He remained in police custody following the incident.
 Two other individuals were reported for offences including the use of flares.

 Superintendent Dornan stated: "While the majority of fans behaved peacefully, a number of people engaged in disorderly and provocative conduct."
 She emphasised that police would not tolerate disorder or criminal behaviour and would continue to work with football clubs to address inappropriate conduct.
 The PSNI confirmed it would conduct a "thorough evidence-gathering operation" to investigate the occurrences, including potential breaches of Parades Commission determinations.
+Cliftonville FC issued a statement condemning the violence and distancing the club from those responsible.
+The Irish Football Association (IFA) also launched its own investigation into the incident, with a range of sanctions at its disposal including fines, points deductions, and stadium closures.

 Why It Matters

 The disorder cast a shadow over what should have been a celebratory occasion for Irish League football.
 The injury of a child and nine police officers has prompted widespread condemnation from across the community and from football authorities.
 The incidents raise serious questions about crowd management, the policing of fan processions, and the responsibilities of clubs to their supporters and the wider public.
+For all the progress that has been made in recent years, the events of April 2026 are a sobering reminder that the spectre of football-related disorder has not been fully exorcised from the game in Northern Ireland.

 What's Next

-Full details are available at Belfast Live.
+Full details are available at Belfast Telegraph.
+Further coverage is available at BBC News.